Xigmatek Pantheon case review

 Just like the 5.25” bay covers, the HDD panel is lined with dust-filtering material.

-On the next picture you can see the six 3.5” trays, two of the bays (the upper most) have hot-swap support.
+In the next picture, you can see the six 3.5” trays, two of the bays (the uppermost) have hot-swap support.
 The manual and accessory box can also be seen lying on the case's floor.

 The trays slide out effortlessly, they're made from flexible plastic abut feel rather flimsy.
 Each tray supports a 3.5” HDD or a 2.5” SSD, the installation of 3.5” HDDs is tool-free, but for SSDs you'll have to use screws.